top of page

 Alternatively, if long-term flexibility and a clean compliance record are your focus, setting up your own institution allows for greater control and adaptability.

-For more information about the process and available support for buying or setting up in these jurisdictions, you can consult with experts who specialise in acquisition or licensing strategy.
+For more information about the process and available support for buying or setting up in these jurisdictions, you can consult with experts who specialize in acquisition or licensing strategy.
 Whether you need support with acquisition or licensing strategy, Fiduscorp helps fintech founders, investors, and international firms acquire, license, and scale regulated entities across the UK, Malta, and Lithuania.
 Contact us to discuss your goals confidentially.

 Comments